timschumi/gmod-chttp/README.md

 for dedicated servers.

 Attention has to be paid to whether you are using the x86 or x64 version of the game/server.
-Servers are usually x86, clients are x64 by default (unless changed by joining the appropriate beta).
+Servers and clients are both x86 by default, unless manually changed by joining the appropriate beta.

 ### Windows (x86)